guibranco/CrispyWaffle/docs/user-guide/caching.md

 Cache data is easy with Crispy Waffle, there are available two **repositories** for cache:

-- **MemoryCacheRepository**: A cache repository that store data in application memory.
+- **MemoryCacheRepository**: A cache repository that stores data in application memory.
-- **RedisCacheRepository**: A cache repository that uses Redis as persistence mechanism.
+- **RedisCacheRepository**: A cache repository that uses Redis as a persistence mechanism.

-There is also a helper class, **CacheManager** that make cache usage easy.
+There is also a helper class, **CacheManager** that makes cache usage easy.

 ## Examples